djamb/github-api-android/README.md

 Configuration
 =============
-We can change the user repositories name and page size in the class data/remote/api/base/Constant
+We can change the user repositories name and page size in  class data/remote/api/base/Constant

+We can change the credentials in class /app/modules/GithubApiModule.kt